Graduate Diploma in Law (GDL)

-In Term 1 you will study modules in Contract, Crime and EU Law and also Trust Law.
+In Term 1 you will study modules in Contract, Crime and EU Law and also Equity and Trusts Law.
 In Term 2 you will be studying Land Law, Public Law and Tort.
 You will also be working independently on an Extended Essay set in a legal area outside these modules.

 Most teaching takes place on two days per week.
 However, all GDL students are also required to study and pass a short test on the basics of the English and Welsh legal System (EWLS) within a few weeks of starting any GDL course.
 To help you prepare for this, you will be asked to do some preparatory reading and study before you enrol.
 Then, for the first two weeks of the course only, you will need to attend the Law School on more than two days per week to get the benefit of intensive support and practice sessions on EWLS.

-After this initial period you will, as mentioned, only need to attend the Law School on two days per week.
+After this initial period you will usually, as mentioned, only need to attend the Law School on Thursdays and Fridays each week.
 During these two contact days you will be attending tutorials.
 During the remainder of the week you will be reading, listening to lectures (these are recorded electronically so that you can listen to them when most convenient) and preparing for tutorials.

 Part time programme

 Study on the part time programme will broadly follow the above structure but takes place over two years.
-Apart from the introductory weeks, you will only need to attend the Law School on one day per week.
+Apart from the introductory weeks, you will usually only need to attend the Law School on Fridays each week.

 Outside the curriculum you are able to develop wider “employability” skills through participation in pro-bono schemes run by the Law School with partner organisations, in which student volunteers assist real clients in their dealings with the law.
 These schemes currently include